shieldforever/shieldforever.github.io/_pages/about.md

 News
 -----------

+`Sep./08/2023` Our paper "HyperFeel" and "PAAP-HD" has been accepted by ASP-DAC 2024!

-`Jul./21/2022` Our paper "HyperNode" has been accepted by ICCAD 2023!
+`Jul./21/2023` Our paper "HyperNode" has been accepted by ICCAD 2023!
 San Francisco Again ^_^!

-`Feb./24/2022` Our paper "HyperFeel" has been selected by DAC 2023 to present a poster at one of the Work-In-Progress(WIP) sessions.

-`Feb./14/2022` Our paper "HyperAtack" has been accepted by DAC 2023!
+`Feb./14/2023` Our paper "HyperAtack" has been accepted by DAC 2023!

 Research
 -----------